 An emergency notification is an urgent official communication regarding a significant emergency or dangerous situation that may compromise the health and safety of members of the campus community.
-Typically an emergency notification is provided without delay upon confirmation of an immediate or impending threat and empowers the recipient to take appropriate action to minimize injury or loss of life.
+Typically, an emergency notification is provided without delay upon confirmation of an immediate or impending threat and empowers the recipient to take appropriate action to minimize injury or loss of life.

 In the event of a campus emergency, UAPD along with other appropriate response agencies (e.g. fire department, gas company, etc.) will immediately respond and investigate the threat.
-If a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees is confirmed, UAPD will notify Strategic Communications (24/7), who will initiate an emergency notification to the campus community using some or all of the following systems depending on the circumstance: University of Alabama website; UA Alerts (email, phone calls, and text messages using an external system); Campus PA system (internal and/or external); Internal campus e-mail system; UA Home Page; Print/Broadcast Media; Social Media (Twitter @UA\Safety); Digital Signage; VoIP telephones; Desktop Alerts; UA Safety App; and 92.5 FM UA Info Radio.
+If a significant emergency or dangerous situation involving an immediate threat to the health and safety of students or employees is confirmed, UAPD will notify the Department of Public Safety Public Information Officer (PIO) (24/7), who will initiate an emergency notification to the campus community using some or all of the following systems depending on the circumstance: UA Alerts (email, phone calls, and text messages using an external system); Campus Public Address ("PA") System (internal and/or external); Campus Web Pages; Print/Broadcast Media; Social Media (Instagram and Twitter @UA_Safety); Digital Signage; VoIP telephones; Desktop Alerts; UA Safety App; and 92.5 FM UA Info Radio.

 An exception to this policy may occur in those instances where the notification will, in the professional judgment of the EMPG, UAPD, or Incident Command, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
-Once the incident has concluded, Strategic Communications will use the same systems to broadcast an "All Clear" notification or information regarding the resolution of the emergency.
+Once the incident has concluded, the PIO will use the same systems to broadcast an "All Clear" notification or information regarding the resolution of the emergency.

 In special circumstances, UAPD or the Office of Emergency Management may trigger an emergency notification to the campus community via UA Alerts or the Campus PA System.
-In the event an alert is triggered, UAPD will notify Strategic Communications; Strategic Communications will then assume responsibility for further communications.
+In the event an alert is triggered, UAPD will notify the PIO; The PIO will then assume responsibility for further communications.

-Emergency Response and Notification Process
+Emergency Response and Notification Process:

-- 1. UAPD and other appropriate agencies respond to a reported emergency, evaluate the situation, and confirm there is a campus immediate threat - 2.
-UAPD and other appropriate response agencies assess whether the threat is area-specific or campus-wide - 3.
-UAPD notifies Strategic Communications - 4.
-Strategic Communications drafts or selects pre-scripted message - 5.
-Strategic Communications activates emergency notification systems - 6.
-UAPD coordinates with Strategic Communications and provides updated information when available - 7.
-Strategic Communications posts updates or communicates "All Clear" as appropriate
+- 1. UAPD and other appropriate agencies respond to a reported emergency, evaluate the situation, and confirm there is a campus immediate threat; - 2.
+UAPD and other appropriate response agencies assess whether the threat is area-specific or campus-wide; - 3.
+UAPD notifies Public Information Officer (PIO) for the Department of Public Safety; - 4.
+The PIO drafts or selects pre-scripted message; - 5.
+The PIO activates emergency notification systems; - 6.
+UAPD coordinates with the PIO and provides updated information when available; - 7.
+The PIO posts updates or communicates "All Clear" as appropriate.

-Crisis Communication
+Crisis Communication: